Yoga History, Philosophy, Spirituality and Meditation.

 Yoga’s practices and teachings are universally relevant.
 As a collection they can help us:

-- Feel more centred, balanced and comfortable in our bodies.
+- Feel more centred, balanced, comfortable and at home in our bodies.

 - Get a perspective on our busy minds and look more deeply beyond the superficial thoughts and into deeper layers of consciousness.